zenoxygen/bayespam/README.md

     // Create a new classifier with an empty model let mut classifier = Classifier::new();

-    // Train the model with a new spam example let spam = "Don't forget our special promotion: -30% on men shoes, only today!";
+    // Train the classifier with a new spam example let spam = "Don't forget our special promotion: -30% on men shoes, only today!";
     classifier.train_spam(spam);

-    // Train the model with a new ham example let ham = "Hi Bob, don't forget our meeting today at 4pm.";
+    // Train the classifier with a new ham example let ham = "Hi Bob, don't forget our meeting today at 4pm.";
     classifier.train_ham(ham);